digitalec/deemon/docs/docs/configuration.md

 ### Per-Artist Configuration *(optional)*

 Within deemon, you can configure different settings for each individual artist (using the `config` command).
-This gives you the flexibility to disable alerts for certain artists or specify a certain release type, bitrate or download path.
+This gives you the flexibility to disable notify for certain artists or specify a certain release type, bitrate or download path.

 <br>